Skip to main content

 AI Security protects AI agents from malicious prompts, jailbreaks, and hidden commands.
 It monitors both user prompts and data retrieved by agents to detect and mitigate these threats.

-Threat Types
+Threat types

-• Jailbreak / Prompt Injection: Detects attempts to override the AI agent's built-in restrictions through prompt injection or jailbreak attacks.
+• Jailbreak / Prompt injection: Detects attempts to override the AI agent's built-in restrictions through prompt injection or jailbreak attacks.
 This applies to both user input and data retrieved or used by the agent.

-• Malicious Code: Identifies harmful or unsafe code in user input and the AI-generated response that could lead to unintended execution or vulnerabilities.
+• Malicious code: Identifies harmful or unsafe code in user input and the AI-generated response that could lead to unintended execution or vulnerabilities.

-• Harmful Content: Detects hate speech, violent rhetoric, and harmful misinformation in both user input and the AI-generated response.
+• Harmful content: Detects hate speech, violent rhetoric, and harmful misinformation in both user input and the AI-generated response.

-Policies and Actions
+Policies and Tools

 • “Block and fail” if a prompt-injection is detected